 I don’t think we can see ancient man in this way.
 All the earliest texts suggest man did not reason as we do.
 Rather, they existed in a natural world of connections, with one thing merging into another.
 Yes, they had an element of specialization, or they’d never have been able to build Stonehenge.
 But the engineering was intrinsically part of a ‘whole’.

 We know of this today as ‘holism’.
 It is a system that does not see any part of a system as separate to any other.
 As Aristotle first explained, the ‘whole’ is more than the sum of its parts.
 Meaning that the various elements of anything build up to a far greater truth.

-Specialisation is the opposite of holism.
-Specialisation is interested only in those parts, ignoring the ‘whole’ as non-existent.
+Specialization is the opposite of holism.
+Specialization is interested only in those parts, ignoring the ‘whole’ as non-existent.
 And it is due to this that modern intellectuals will never grasp just what Stonehenge is.